jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 title: Exemplary design
 ---

-I recently wrote a simple command line tool, whose function is unimpressive and uninteresting, but has some interesting design choices I would like to get down in writing.
+I recently wrote a simple command line tool, whose functionality is unimpressive and uninteresting, but has some interesting design choices I would like to get down in writing.

 The tool is called [in that case](https://github.com/alcesleo/in_that_case) and simply converts between different capitalization standards: